 - Any other sources of feedback and assessment that are currently used to determine if the registrar is ready to progress to the next term.

-A registrar’s readiness to undertake an assessment or examination is determined by the vocational training provider.
+A registrar’s readiness to undertake an examination is determined by the vocational training provider.

-Unsatisfactory progression of training and readiness to sit RACGP Assessments and Examinations
+Unsatisfactory progression of training and readiness to sit the RACGP Examinations

 If a registrar has completed the time requirements of a term (see the Vocational Training Pathway Examination Eligibility Policy), but the vocational training provider’s learning assessments have been determined as unsatisfactory, the vocational training provider may then deem the candidate as not ready to sit the relevant RACGP examination.